 Musée des Arts Décoratifs

-With its expansive permanent and temporary collections, exhibits, arts education programming, and professional training, Musée des Arts Décoratifs (MAD) strives to preserve and display the powerful historical, artistic, and design elements of utilitarian objects.
+With its expansive permanent and temporary collections, exhibits, arts education programming, and professional training, the second-oldest museum ...